 The level of sedation you receive is considered moderate sedation as you will be conscious although you will not remember much about your procedure.
 The effects of gas sedation wears off quickly, therefore you will be able to function normally after your procedure.

 Gas sedation is recommended for young children and uncooperative patients with special needs as an effective option to General Anaesthesia.
 It is safe and without prolonged effects as the effects can be reversed immediately after treatment.

 General Anaesthetic (GA)

-General Anaesthesia medication will make you either almost unconscious or totally unconscious and in deep sleep during the procedure.
+General Anaesthesia medication will make you totally unconscious and in deep sleep during the procedure.
 Once under GA, you will only awaken once the effects have worn off.
 The effects will linger for a few hours post-procedure.

 As added precaution, General Anaesthesia can only be administered by a qualified Anaesthetist in an operating room that has emergency resuscitation equipment available.